wp-plugins/wp-hide-dashboard/readme.txt

 == History ==

-**Version 1.1:**
+Version 1.2:
+- Added removal of Help link on Profile page

+Version 1.1:
 - Added WordPress version checking.
 - Added code for defining path to /wp-content/plugins/ if outside the WordPress directory.
 - Added removal of Tools menu and collapsible arrow from the menu area in 2.7.

-**Version 1.0:**
+Version 1.0:
 - Initial release